Richland County in Neighborhoods, Districts and Landmarks

 Woodland Neighborhood, Mansfield

 The residential area known as Woodland was developed by James Dickson from the land of the Old Stewart Farm in the 1920’s.
 Meant as a “dignified community of highly civilized citizens” it once featured a lovely spring fed sunken garden in it’s center, behind his home in the triangle formed by Andover Road, the aptly named Stewart Lane and Dickson Parkway.
-After Mr. Dickson’s passing in 1949, the gardens were unfortunately removed, replaced with a well designed apartment building and a personal favorite mid-century modern home among others.
+After Mr. Dickson’s passing in 1949, the gardens were unfortunately removed, though replaced with a brick apartment building and a particularly well designed mid-century modern home among others.

-Woodland is blessed with cohesiveness while featuring differing architectural styles and a blend of very large as well as smaller and multi-family homes from its inception, a sort of very early progressive mixed-income experiment still thriving and being enjoyed today.
+Woodland has a cohesiveness thanks to it’s park-like design while featuring differing architectural styles and a blend of very large as well as smaller and multi-family homes from its inception, a sort of very early progressive mixed-income experiment still thriving and being enjoyed today.
 The Westinghouse “Home of Tomorrow” located at 895 Andover, and amenities including the Woodland Club Pool, founded in 1928 (which you can join regardless of where you call home) walkability to the Mansfield Art Center and the new YMCA are some of the highlights.

 Ranchwood Neighborhood, Mansfield